shaleen-wonder-ent/user-guides/HSM_Implementation_Steps.md

 > **Clarification:** Managed HSM activation (the Security Domain ceremony in §5) requires **data-plane access** from the administrator workstation to the HSM — not specifically the public internet.
 If you have already provisioned a Private Endpoint (Phase 7) and your admin workstation can reach it (via Bastion + jump VM, or via ExpressRoute from on-prem), you can keep public access **Disabled** throughout.
 The IP-allow-listed public path below is the **practical fallback** when the private path isn't ready yet.

-**Option A — Private path already in place (preferred):** skip §4.3, jump straight to §7.1–§7.3 to stand up Private Endpoints, then run §5 from a jump VM inside `snet-app`.
+**Option A — Private path already in place (preferred):** skip §4.3, jump straight to §7.1–§7.3 to stand up Private Endpoints, then run §5 from a jump VM in your **existing Primary app spoke** (reachable via the existing Bastion).

 **Option B — Temporary public access with IP allow-list (fallback for green-field):**
 ```bash